 Natural disasters, severe weather and climate

 Georgia is located in an active seismic zone.
-Information on natural disasters, including earthquakes and volcanic activity, can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters, including earthquakes and volcanic activity, can be obtained from the Global Disaster Alert and Coordination System.

 If you are in an area affected by a natural disaster, you should monitor the media and follow the advice of local authorities.